Jayson-Fong/Khaopiak/README.md

 this Google Drive share link:
 <pre>https://docs.google.com/document/d/t9trB8lKoaB_kIRk6FeFltqm1TGdsCpKolHGwcpVKXPE</pre>

+When end-users incorrectly type a character of these URLs, it is often difficult to identify the source of error.
 To mitigate this issue, a link shortener can be used; however, it increases the probability of randomly stumbling upon the document, involves an additional party, and may be predictable.

 Shareable links often do not expire, allowing a threat actor to regain access after the initial download, such as